 Eating large quantities of food with high acidity levels may also wear down teeth enamel and expose tender teeth nerves.
 Consult your dentist about whether or not you should reduce the consumption of foods and beverages such as coffee, tea, alcohol, tomatoes, grapefruit, and oranges.
 This may not be necessary in every case.

 Orthodontic Procedures and Tooth Decay

 Oftentimes, sensitivity is normal for dental patients after a routine visit, dental procedure, or regular cleaning.
 Removing excess plaque and tartar on the surface of the tooth may temporarily irritate the nerves below the surface.
 In addition, patients with a cracked tooth, tooth fissure, or symptoms of tooth decay are likely to experience more teeth sensitivity.

-For more information regarding, gingivitis and periodontitis, explore the ADA’s official Mouth Healthy website by clicking HERE.
+For more information regarding teeth sensitivity and methods to prevent further sensitivity, please follow the link to the ADA’s official Mouth Healthy website by clicking HERE.

 Dr. Alexander Ash of Studio Dental Care located in Studio City, California offers restorative dentistry, including composite fillings and resin fillings for patients of all ages.
 Dr. Ash proudly serves patients in the greater Los Angeles area including Toluca Lake, Burbank, and Sherman Oaks.
 For more information regarding restorative treatments including consultations, fillings, routine cleanings, crowns, and extractions, please feel free to contact Dr. Ash and his friendly staff.